Grill the Perfect Lobster

 Step six: Flip lobsters so the shell side is down and baste again with seasoned butter or olive oil.
 Grill 4-5 minutes.
 When your lobsters are ready, the meat will be an opaque white color.

-Once you’ve mastered the basics, you’re ready to branch out—try this delicious, Indian-spiced barbecued lobster recipe from Ben Pollinger’s School of Fish.
+Once you’ve mastered the basics, you’re ready to branch out—try some of our these delicious recipes.

 Now serve to your favorite people, and accept your crown as the reigning royalty of this season’s backyard barbecue.